 Luckily, in Santa Fe you’re never more than a few steps from a good restaurant that can satisfy that craving.
 And if you want to learn how to prepare New Mexican chile yourself, the Santa Fe School of Cooking and Las Cosas Cooking School offer classes led by entertaining instructors who teach a variety of delicious recipes to take home and show off to your friends.
 You’ll have them asking the official Santa Fe question: “Red, green, or Christmas?”

-9. Cruising adobe casita-lined streets on two wheels
+9. Cruising architecturally intriguing streets on two wheels

 A great place to start is downtown, where you can rent a bike from a local outfitter like Mellow Velo or New Mexico Bike N Sport.
-Hit the trails to check out the Plaza, the Railyard, Canyon Road, Museum Hill, and, if you’ve got nothin’ but time, the neighborhoods of adobe casitas alongside the Santa Fe River.
+Hit the paths to check out the Plaza, the Railyard, Canyon Road, Museum Hill, and, if you’ve got nothin’ but time, the neighborhoods of adobe casitas along the Santa Fe River.
+You could also consider a bike tour, and relax and enjoy the sights, while being led.

 10. Chatting with a blacksmith at El Rancho de las Golondrinas